h0tak88r/Sec-88/API Security/OWASP TOP 10/API5 Broken Function Level Authorization (BFLA).md

 - _Make sure that all of your administrative controllers inherit from an administrative abstract controller that implements authorization checks based on the user's group/role._
 - _Make sure that administrative functions inside a regular controller implement authorization checks based on the user's group and role._

+# How to Test
+-  Fuzzing for administrative Functions. [/api/v1/admin/delete?resource_id=]
+- Changing Request Method (GET/POST/PUT/DELETE/PATCH) for sensitive API calls.
+- Anonymous user access to functions requires authenticated users
+- Look for Disallowed Actions and try to find away to do it
 ## Additional Resources

 - [CWE-285: Improper Authorization](https://cwe.mitre.org/data/definitions/285.html)